Effect of Oncoming Air Velocity on Automobile Radiator Efficiency

 (1) The oncoming air velocity has a great influence on the heat dissipation efficiency of the radiator, and the heat dissipation efficiency of the radiator decreases significantly with the increase of the oncoming wind speed.

-(2) The increase in the head-on air flow can significantly increase the heat dissipation of the radiator, but at the same time, the heat dissipation efficiency will decrease.
+(2) The increase in the head-on air flow can significantly increase the heat dissipation of the auto radiators for sale, but at the same time, the heat dissipation efficiency will decrease.
 The oncoming wind speed of the car radiator is the sum of the vehicle speed and the fan speed.
 Driving at high speed and increasing the fan power of the radiator can increase the heat dissipation, but cannot achieve the purpose of improving the heat dissipation efficiency.

 (3) From the numerical observation, with the increase of the oncoming wind speed, the heat dissipation efficiency decreases, but each car radiator has a fixed value.
 After this fixed value, even if the oncoming wind speed is increased, the heat dissipation will still be significant. increase, but the reduction in heat dissipation efficiency is not significant.